Whereiswendy/CryptoClustering/README.md

 ### Prepare the Data

-1. Use the `StandardScaler()` module from scikit-learn to normalize the data from the CSV file.
+1. Use the `StandardScaler()` module from scikit-learn to normalise the data from the CSV file.
 2. Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
 3. The first five rows of the scaled DataFrame should appear as follows:
 ![Image](https://static.bc-edx.com/data/dla-1-2/m19/lms/img/scaled_DataFrame.png)

 ### Find the Best Value for k Using the Original Scaled DataFrame